Nwaneto/Udacity_Capstone_Project/README.md

 * screenshot of the Best model from Azure Studio
 ![Automl_best_model](AutoML-Bestmodel.PNG "Automl_best_model")

-*Suggestions for possible improvement
+## Few Suggestions for possible improvement
--Increase experiment timeout duration.
-This would allow for more model experimentation, but at expense of cost.
+* Increase experiment timeout duration.
+With the duration increased, there is room for more model experimentation, but this will most likely come at the expense of cost.
--Try a different primary metric.
+* Try a different primary metric.
 Sometimes accuracy alone doesn't represent true picture of the model's performance.
 Recall or precision are more specific metrics in related classification problems.
--Tweak some other AutoML confirguration parameters including number of cross validation to reduce model bias.
-Clean data function: Values were imputed to treat missing entries.
-Possibly, doing away with such rows may produce a better model.

 ## Hyperparameter Tuning